jomuji/LVL.WebExam/readme.md

     1. The menu button (currently hidden) has to appear.
     2. When the button is clicked, the menu panel must alternate between its open and closed states, in a sliding animation that pushes the rest of the content to the right.

 2. Something is wrong with the integration of the graphical assets.
-Fix the Menu and Play/Stop buttons, as well as the “extra” icon, so that they display correctly (the height and width are correctly defined in CSS.)
+Fix the Menu and Play/Stop buttons, as well as the â€œextraâ€ icon, so that they display correctly (the height and width are correctly defined in CSS.)

 3. The web service http://examen.lvlnetworks.com/ returns JSON data.
 Build a module that will retrieve and use this data.